narfdotpl/narf.pl/content/posts/xero.md

 ===============================

 Yesterday I was taken out by a food poisoning and I couldn't do much.
-When I was lying on a couch watching *Harry Potter and the Deathly Hallows*, I had an idea.
+When I was laying on a couch watching *Harry Potter and the Deathly Hallows*, I had an idea.
 I thought about creating images that would look like black printouts from a [photocopier][Kimi].
 In the evening I started feeling better, so I sat down to code.
 This is what I have so